 - Continue until your exhale is twice the length of your inhale.

-The 4-7-8 technique focuses on rhythmic breathing to reduce anxiety and help you fall asleep.
+The 4-7-8 technique focuses on rhythmic breathing to reduce anxiety and help you fall asleep quickly.
 If you cannot breathe or hold your breath for as long as the method suggests, it’s okay to speed up the exercise, however, maintain the same ratio of 4-7-8.

 - Start by lying down in bed.